 A party is guilty of a crime under 14610 VC when he fails to surrender a suspended license to the DMV.
 However, please note that prior to surrendering a license, the DMV must first give that party notice that he has to surrender his license.
 This notice is typically sent to a person via regular mail.

-Thus, a solid defense is for a person to assert that he never received proper notice, and therefore, had no knowledge that his license was in fact suspended.
+Thus, a solid defense is for a person to assert that he never received proper notice, and therefore, had no knowledge that his driving privileges were in fact suspended.

 2.2.
 No Possession